open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 implemented `RecordError`, which does the same thing.

-You can view this [compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md) of the spec across all languages, but you’ll get the most updated info by checking the individual language repo.
+You can view this [compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md) of the spec across all languages, but you’ll get the most updated info by checking the individual language repository.
 Now we have a place from which to begin figuring out how to handle errors in OTel, starting with how to report them:
 * In spans